 Especially when they involve lots of veggies and fresh herbs.

-This soup is hearty and comforting, and full of the good stuff that we try so hard to get our kids to eat more of.
+Lovingly called “letters soup”, this meal is hearty and comforting, and full of the good stuff that we try so hard to get our kids to eat more of.
 (It is sort-of like the sister soup to my Spaghetti Ring and Meatball Soup!)
 And just 1 1/2 cups of alphabet-shaped noodles cooks up to be a lot of pasta, so little ones are as happy to eat it as you are to give it to them.

 Easy Homemade Alphabet Soup Recipe

-Alphabet Soup Ingredients:
+Alphabet Soup Ingredients

-- Olive oil
+- Olive oil – for cooking the ground beef

-- Worcestershire sauce
+- Worcestershire sauce – for savory depth of flavor

-- Fresh herbs, such as a mix of fresh rosemary, thyme, and oregano
+- Fresh herbs – such as a mix of fresh rosemary, thyme, and oregano

-How to Make Alphabet Soup:
+How to Make ABC Soup

 - Cook the pasta to al dente and set aside to add to the soup later.